In this post, I’m going to break down EVERYTHING you need to know about LSI Keywords.

 This appears natural and gives a flow to your post.

-You will find that his copy appears completely natural in terms of relevancy.
+His copy appears completely natural in terms of relevancy.

 Over To You: